 |Credit Analyst South Midlands to £30,000 + benefits - Robinson Toms Recruitment

 Leasing World's authoritative leasing publication is published 10 times per annum, and is available on a subscription basis, in hard copy and in digital formats.
 BrokerWorld magazine is published 12 times per annum, and is available in hard copy only.
 Twice weekly enewsletter updates are free to register for, the banner and link is on this home page.
 A specially tailored Leasing World International Edition App is available in iTunes and Android stores.

 The leasing Business Centre is a library of valuable leasing tools at the disposal of LeasingWorld magazine subscribers.

 and much more

-|Our Special Global Edition is a hard copy magazine, which is mailed monthly to our subscribers.
-The typical edition features ten pages of UK leasing news, plus shorter European and International leasing news stories.
-Special columns include Straight from the Brokers, Captives Corner, City Chatter, Round the Blogs, and Moves.
-There is always a Special Feature section that examines a particular area of leasing, plus surveys, corporate profiles, and a monthly Lease Training section.
+Leasing World is a hard copy magazine, which is mailed monthly to our subscribers.
+A digital version is available with two or more hard copy subscriptions.
+The typical edition features UK leasing news, surveys and legal pieces, plus shorter European and International leasing news stories.
+Special columns include Systems etc (software providers), Top of My Mind (latest legal info), Aspects of Fraud, City Chatter (a City lessor's blog, need we say more), Meanwhile Back in the Office, Recruitment Map, and Moves.
+There are always special features that examine a particular area of leasing, plus corporate profiles, conference coverage, and a Leasing events calendar.

 Click on the image to download a free sample copy.